Queen & Slim: Production

 On July 19, 2018, it was announced that production company Makeready had won a bidding war to co-finance the dramatic thriller film Queen & Slim, scripted by Lena Waithe from an original idea by James Frey, which would star Daniel Kaluuya and be directed by Melina Matsoukas.
 In November 2018, Jodie Turner-Smith was cast to star opposite Kaluuya.
 In March 2019, Chloë Sevigny joined the cast of the film.
+Shiona Turini served as costume designer.

 Principal photography began in January 2019.
 Production concluded on March 22, 2019.

 Music

 The score album for Queen & Slim was composed by English musician Devonté Hynes.
 On choosing the composer, Matsoukas stated she wanted a "black composer that could live between classical, hip-hop, and pop that's current", further asking "Who would be our current Quincy Jones?".
 Matsoukas then turned to Solange Knowles for advice; Knowles suggested Hynes.

 Release

 Queen & Slim had its world premiere at the AFI Fest on November 14, 2019.
 It was theatrically released in the United States on November 27, 2019, by Universal Pictures.
 It was released in the United Kingdom in January 2020.